 Public submissions

-Council received seven (7) submissions on the DA, two (2) in support, three (3) objections and two (2) indicating neither support nor objection but making comments/requests.
+Council received 15 submissions on the DA, which included two (2) in support, one (1) objection and 12 making comments/requests.
 Key issues raised are summarised below.

-Tree removal and landscaping: Three submissions raised the issue of tree removal, landscaping and ecological impacts.
+Tree removal and landscaping: A number of submissions raised the issue of tree removal, landscaping and ecological impacts.
 One commented that the species selection for replacement trees seems to be based on visual impact rather than biodiversity value for insect, bird and other urban wildlife.
 One requested more grassy areas within the garden plaza.

 Response: The proposal includes 46 new trees to replace the 19 which require removal, over 60% of which are endemic to the Sydney region.
 This includes 28 spotted gum trees, Corymbia maculata, which are endemic to the Sydney region, and will offer shady canopies to the open space and provide biodiversity value for urban wildlife.
 This biodiversity and habitat value will be further enhanced by the understorey planting, which includes grasses and flowering plants to support habitat and foraging of bird and insect life.
 The majority of the proposed understorey species are endemic to the Sydney region.